kubernetes-sigs/application/README.md

 1. Create a standard that all tools MUST implement.
 1. Provide a way for UIs to surface metrics from an application.

-## What is the Application CRD?
+## What is the Application CRD

-The Application CRD provides a way for you to aggregate individual Kubernetes objects (e.g. Sevrices, Deployemnts, StatefulSets, Ingresses, CRDs), and manage them as a group.
+The Application CRD provides a way for you to aggregate individual Kubernetes objects (e.g. Services, Deployments, StatefulSets, Ingresses, and CRDs), and manage them as a group.
 Providing UIs with a resource that allows for the aggregation and display of all the objects in the Application.
-Every [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#understanding-kubernetes-objects) includes two nested object fields that govern the object’s configuration: the object spec and the object status.
-The spec, which you must provide, describes your desired state for the object – the characteristics that you want the object to have.
-The status describes the actual state of the object, and is supplied and updated by the Kubernetes system.
 The Application CRD has the following schema:

 <table>
     <tr>